Blue Reef Aquarium: History

-Blue Reef was formed as Newquay Leisure Limited in January 2000. to operate the Blue Reef Aquarium in the area.
-In July 2001, Blue Reef acquired the Sea Life Centres in Portsmouth and Tynemouth, and announced in November 2001 to refurbish them under the Blue Reef name for 2002 openings.
+Blue Reef was formed as Newquay Leisure Limited in January 2000.
+In July 2001, Blue Reef acquired the Sea Life Centers in Portsmouth and Tynemouth and announced their intent in November 2001 to refurbish them under the Blue Reef name for an opening in 2002.

 In November 2007, Blue Reef announced they had acquired the Hastings-based attraction Underwater World from Hastings Heritage and would refurbish it as a Blue Reef Aquarium in time for 2008.
 On the same day, they also announced that they would also begin to operate Smugglers Adventure attraction nearby.

 On 7 April 2008, Aspro Parks announced the purchase of Blue Reef Leisure for an undisclosed amount.
-The purchase was for Aspro to expand their UK offerings.
+The purchase was for Aspro to expand its UK offerings.
 On the same day, it was announced that Blue Reef would open a branch at At-Bristol in Bristol for 2009 at the former Wildwalk and IMAX Cinema sites under a 65-year lease.

 Current Venues

 Newquay

 The Newquay branch is located in Newquay, England.
 This is the original branch that formed as part of the chain.

-It is home to over 40 living displays from tropical sharks and lobsters to seahorses and tropical fish.
-At the Aquarium’s heart is a large ocean tank where an underwater walkthrough tunnel offers close encounters with the tropical coral reef fish.
-Other displays are home to giant Pacific octopus, triggerfish, nautilus, cuttlefish, turtles and terrapins.
+It is home to over 40 living displays, from tropical sharks and lobsters, to seahorses and tropical fish.
+At the Aquarium’s heart is a large ocean tank, where an underwater walkthrough tunnel allows visitors a closer view of the tropical coral reef fish.
+Other displays are home to giant Pacific octopus, triggerfish, nautilus, cuttlefish, turtles, and terrapins.

 In 2008 the aquarium opened "Tropical Shark Lagoon".
 Themed as a mangrove lagoon, the display is home to a variety of tropical shark and ray species.
-The display allows for close-up views both above and below the waterline of stingrays, zebra sharks, blue spotted rays and exotic fish.
-The display is also home to a variety of juvenile species which use the mangrove as a nursery before moving on to the open ocean.
+The display allows for close-up views, both above and below the waterline, of stingrays, zebra sharks, blue spotted rays, and exotic fish.
+The display is also home to a variety of juvenile species, which use the mangrove as a nursery before moving on to the open ocean.